dsentker/url-signature/README.md

 $url = 'https://example.com/?'; // Empty query string
 ```

-All three URLs could be similar for your requirements and should therefore also generate the same hash result.
-This is
+All three URLs could be similar according to your requirements and should therefore generate the same hash result.
+This
-what this library was built for.
+is what this library was built for.

 ## The solution